-Whether you’re searching for authentic culinary options or hoping to break out as the next big singer/songwriter, Nashville is a city full of soul, culture, and ambition!
-As a top-rated Nashville moving company, we’ve learned a thing or two about our own hometown, which is why we’ve put together some key information that will have you feeling like a local in no time!
+Whether searching for authentic culinary options or hoping to emerge as the next prominent singer-songwriter, Nashville is a city full of soul, culture, and ambition!
+As a top-rated Nashville moving company, we’ve learned a thing or two about our hometown, which is why we’ve put together some essential information that will have you feeling like a local in no time!

 Overview & History of Nashville

-Nashville wasn’t always known as Music City, U.S.A.
-In fact, it used to not even be called Nashville.
-Originally the city was called Fort Nashborough, after the revolutionary war hero, Francis Nash.
+Nashville wasn’t always known as Music City, USA.
+It used to not even be called Nashville.
+Originally, the city was called Fort Nashborough, after the Revolutionary War hero Francis Nash.
 Nashville was incorporated in 1806 as the county seat of Davidson County, TN.

 Overcoming economic difficulties after the Civil War, the advent of the Grand Ole Opry in 1925 worked in tandem with an already thriving publishing industry to begin cultivating the identity of Music City.
 However, there’s more to Nashville than just country music.
-It has seen tremendous growth over the years, and while some still view it as merely a tourist destination, more than 600,000 locals enjoy calling Nashville home thanks to its extensive variety of social and professional opportunities.
+It has seen tremendous growth over the years.
+While some still view it as merely a tourist destination, more than 600,000 locals enjoy calling Nashville home thanks to its wide variety of social and professional opportunities.

 Cost of Living in Nashville

-Despite Nashville being a popular destination for tourists, it still has a slightly lower cost of living than the national average, coming in at 3% less.
+Despite Nashville being a popular tourist destination, it still has a slightly lower cost of living than the national average, coming in at 3% less.
 Housing is 9% below the national average, with the average home costing around $300,000 and the median rent being about $1,000.
-Food and groceries are about 3% lower than the national average, and health care is ranked as 18% lower.
+Food and groceries are about 3% lower than the national average, and healthcare is 18% lower.
 Here are some helpful breakdowns to give you an idea of costs: